 The vertical dimension in the universe is therefore not the vertically upwards dimension in physical space.
 The vertical dimension rather represents the branches and trunks which are logically prior to the leaves.
 The leaves are therefore at the “lower” level, the twigs are “higher” level, the trunks are even “higher” and the root is the “highest”.
 We cannot perceive these higher levels through our senses because our senses change much faster than the reality that they are trying to measure.
 This is sometimes described as the “agitation” of the senses.
 When the senses are agitated, they cannot see things that change slower than the changes in the senses.
 When the senses are calmed, they can see things that they could not perceive previously.
 The reduction of sensual activity which results in the senses and the mind calming down thus leads to new perception.

 The real space in Vedic cosmology is three-dimensional.
 Of these three dimensions, we sensually perceive only one dimension—through the five senses of perception.
-This space is then further divided to produce a three dimensional “picture” of the single dimension.
-At the level of the mind, this space becomes nine dimensional, when we can see what an object is, what it does, and other abstract concepts from which this object has been derived.
-This essentially means that the mind can understand things that we see, taste, touch, smell, and hear, but it can also understand the different kinds of uses, and the relation to higher concepts which we cannot see.
+This space is then further divided to produce a three-dimensional “picture” of the single dimension.
+At the level of the mind, this space becomes nine-dimensional, when we can see what an object is, what it does, and other abstract concepts from which this object has been derived.
+This essentially means that the mind can understand things that we see, taste, touch, smell, and hear, but it can also understand the different kinds of uses and the relation to higher concepts that we cannot see.
 At the level of intellect, this space becomes 27 dimensional, and at the level of ego, it becomes 81 dimensional.
-At successive levels, the space acquires more dimensions.
+At successive levels, space acquires more dimensions.
 In one sense the universe has more dimensions or types than we can see sensually.
-In another sense, there are only three types—the three modes of nature—which form a three dimensional space.
+In another sense, there are only three types—the three modes of nature—which form a three-dimensional space.
 A deeper understanding of Sāńkhya is necessary to grasp this description of space.

-The round Earth is a three dimensional blowup of a single dimensional reality perceived by the senses of perception.
-A more complete description of this Earth, involves a six dimensional phase space perceived by the senses of action and knowledge, and these six dimensions are actually blowups of a flat two dimensional space, perceived by the mind as the ideas of what a thing is and what it can do.
+The round Earth is a three-dimensional blowup of a single-dimensional reality perceived by the senses of perception.
+A more complete description of this Earth involves a six-dimensional phase space perceived by the senses of action and knowledge, and these six dimensions are actually blowups of flat two-dimensional space, perceived by the mind as the ideas of what a thing is and what it can do.
 There is no contradiction between flat and round Earths, as long as we understand what they mean.
 The flat Earth description, however, is a superior description based on the fact that it is more complete.

 Heliocentric vs. Geocentric Descriptions